IT Baseline Protection in the Cloud: Shared Responsibility in Practice

 The BSI-Compliant Cloud Security Concept

-The security concept is the centerpiece.
+The security concept is the centrepiece.
 It comprehensively describes your cloud security.
 Auditors will read it carefully.

 Contents of the Security Concept:

-Scope and demarcation of cloud use, risk analysis and assessment, technical and organizational measures, responsibilities and processes, and emergency and business continuity management.
+Scope and demarcation of cloud use, risk analysis and assessment, technical and organisational measures, responsibilities and processes, and emergency and business continuity management.

 IT baseline protection consulting helps with its creation.
 ISO 27001 based on IT-Grundschutz provides the structure.
 The result: an audit-proof document.